Here we have some of the books I've read, and for which I thought it was worth taking notes while reading, so I could write a review later on

 - The Experimental Mind-Set; "You learn the most of what doesn't go well.
 As long as your mistakes don't kill you, paying attention to what doesn't work can give you useful information you can use to discover what does work.
 All failure are temporary, what you learn in the process always helps you move forward", in other words: setup that lab before that given upgrade! lol

 This is a pleasant book to read while commuting, it will undoubtedly expand your general knowledge and will definitely temp you -on the next morning- to take a longer route to work, so you have just that few extra minutes to enjoy this fine reading.
 Have you ever question yourself the origin of the word "idiot"?
-With his gentle writing, Theodore will tell you all about it.
+With his gentle writing, Theodore will tell you all about it (idiot = a person who doesn't vote, who does not take part in politics affairs).
 He also teaches that Art is how we see the Universe.
 The book is composed of a number of chapters each mapping to the biography of a person that is so interesting to read.
 These are some of the notes I could not help myself but smiling as I was reading them:

 - Some people might want entirely different pleasures if only they knew about them